alkamin/alkamin/README.md

 ## <p align="center">Hello!
 I'm Alex 👋</p>

-I'm a UX Engineer at <a href="https://www.azavea.com">Azavea</a>.
-We advance geospatial technology and research for civic and social impact.
+I'm a Frontend Software Engineer at <a href="https://www.anedot.com">Anedot</a>.
+We make giving tools for churches, non-profits, schools, and campaigns.

 I love all things having to do with front-end development, but I especially love using React and Typescript to build compelling and accessible experiences for users.